rehierl/node-tree-outliner/about-basics.md

 * `LR` or `LTR` - all paths that being in a leaf and end in a root
 * `LTR subset-of BU`, `E not in BU`

-Any such path has one direction only!
+Any such path has one direction only (i.e. uni-directional)!

 * no `p in TD` has a pair of nodes `(ni, ni+1)` such that `ni child-of ni+1`, or `ni descendant-of ni+j`